LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart.md

       // IFeedbackActions actions - provides set of actions for the feedback screen. void onSurveySubmitted(IFeedbackActions actions);

-      // IFeedbackActions actions - provides set of actions for the feedback screen.
+    void setSecureFormMode(boolean on, String formTitle) {}

 }

-public interface IFeedbackActions {
+// IFeedbackActions actions - provides set of actions for the feedback screen. public interface IFeedbackActions {

     void closeFeedBackScreen();